 Like most natural or medicinal remedies, it is best to observe limitations.

-Nigella seeds used in cooking has not showed any negative side effects.
+Nigella seeds used in cooking has not shown any negative side effects.

 However it is advisable to check with your doctor before using them as a natural treatment for health ailments.

-It is suggested to limit the intact of nigella seeds or black seed oil for such purposes no more than 3 months.
+It is suggested to limit the consumption of nigella seeds or black seed oil for such purposes no more than 3 months.